Coffee4Head/coffee4head.github.io/publications.md

 #### SEResnet Accelerator | *Verilog HDL, C++, Python, Shell; Vivado, VStudio*

-- Organized the acceleration flow of hardware and software co-design with the compiler<br>
+- Organized the acceleration flow of hardware and software co-design with the compiler toolchain for quantization, instruction generation, .etc<br>

 - Deployed specific operations on programmable logic resource of SOC<br>